hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 ### <p align="center">Install Dependencies</p>

-The Modular Flight Framework is a .lua script that uses AMUMSS to create a usable .pak file.
-Ensure you have [installed AMUMSS and its dependencies](https://github.com/hypn0tick/nms-lua-mods#installing-amumss) correctly to properly build LUA script-based mods for No Man's Sky.
+<p align="justify">The Modular Flight Framework is a .lua script that uses AMUMSS to create a usable .pak file.
+Ensure you have [installed AMUMSS and its dependencies](https://github.com/hypn0tick/nms-lua-mods#installing-amumss) correctly to properly build LUA script-based mods for No Man's Sky.</p>

 <br/>

 ### <p align="center">Download the Modular Flight Framework</p>

-Download the script to your AMUMSS "ModScript" folder.
+<p align="justify">Download the script to your AMUMSS "ModScript" folder.
 If you struggle to download the file, simply [copy its contents](https://raw.githubusercontent.com/hypn0tick/nms-lua-mods/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Hypn0tick%20-%20Modular%20Flight%20Framework.lua) into a new .lua file in your "ModScript" folder.
-You are now ready to build LUA script-based mods for No Man's Sky!
+You are now ready to build LUA script-based mods for No Man's Sky!</p>

-<ins>**NOTE:**</ins> The URL above links to the script with my personal configurations that I have released.
-If you are looking to build a mod from scratch, please reference the variant with base-game values [included in the repository](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua).
+<p align="justify"><ins><b>NOTE:</b></ins> The URL above links to the script with my personal configurations that I have released.
+If you are looking to build a mod from scratch, please reference the variant with base-game values [included in the repository](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua).</p>

 <br/>

 ### <p align="center">Build the Mod(s)</p>

-Now that you have downloaded AMUMSS and the Modular Flight Framework script, turning the script into a usable mod is a very simple process.
-With the .lua file in your AMUMSS "ModScript" folder, simply run "BUILDMOD.bat" to create the mod's .pak file.
+<p align="justify">Now that you have downloaded AMUMSS and the Modular Flight Framework script, turning the script into a usable mod is a very simple process.
+With the .lua file in your AMUMSS "ModScript" folder, simply run "BUILDMOD.bat" to create the mod's .pak file.</p>

-If you would like to learn more about building and merging mods with AMUMSS, or to create patch mods, follow the [steps provided in this repository's root directory](https://github.com/hypn0tick/nms-lua-mods), read the [STEP Mods AMUMSS Guide](https://stepmodifications.org/wiki/NoMansSky:AMUMSS_Guide) written by Lo2k, or reach out in the "amumss-lua" channel of the official [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).
+<p align="justify">If you would like to learn more about building and merging mods with AMUMSS, or to create patch mods, follow the [steps provided in this repository's root directory](https://github.com/hypn0tick/nms-lua-mods), read the [STEP Mods AMUMSS Guide](https://stepmodifications.org/wiki/NoMansSky:AMUMSS_Guide) written by Lo2k, or reach out in the "amumss-lua" channel of the official [NMS Modding Discord](https://discord.gg/5Bb3pYYVyV).</p>

 <br/>